 Acute stress gastritis, a form of erosive gastritis, occurs in about 5% of critically ill patients.
 The incidence increases with duration of intensive care unit stay and length of time the patient is not receiving enteral feeding.
 Pathogenesis likely involves hypoperfusion of the gastrointestinal mucosa, resulting in impaired mucosal defenses.
 Patients with head injury or burns may also have increased secretion of acid.

 In severe gastritis, bleeding is managed with IV fluids and blood transfusion as needed.
 Endoscopic hemostasis should be attempted, with surgery a fallback procedure if bleeding cannot be controlled endoscopically.
 Angiography is unlikely to stop severe gastric bleeding because of the many collateral vessels supplying the stomach.
-Acid-suppressing drugs should be started if the patient is not already receiving it.
+Acid-suppressing therapy Medications for the Treatment of Gastric Acidity Medications for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
+Some medications are used in regimens for treating Helicobacter... read more should be started if the patient is not already receiving it.

-For milder gastritis, removing the offending agent and using drugs to reduce gastric acidity (see Drug Treatment of Gastric Acidity) to limit further injury and promote healing may be all that is required.
+For milder gastritis, removing the offending agent and using medications to reduce gastric acidity (see Medications for the Treatment of Gastric Acidity Medications for the Treatment of Gastric Acidity Medications for decreasing acidity are used for peptic ulcer, gastroesophageal reflux disease (GERD), and many forms of gastritis.
+Some medications are used in regimens for treating Helicobacter... read more ) to limit further injury and promote healing may be all that is required.

 Early enteral feeding also can decrease the incidence of bleeding.